 In January 1933, Einstein did go bananas.
-Well he did drive up to the towns of Esperanza in the Chiriqui province of Panama.
-Briefly, he toured some of the huge banana growing farms run by the United Fruit Company (later Chiquita Bananas) Historian, and UFCO employee Mark Trafton met the great scientist during this rain filled journey.
-He drove the car that day over the rough and rocky road north.
+Well he was driven in a rail car up to the town of Esperanza in the Chiriqui province of Panama.
+Briefly, he would have toured some of the huge banana growing farms run by the United Fruit Company.
+Unfortunately, the rain that day cut short his trip.
+Historian, and UFCO employee Mark Trafton met the great scientist during this rain filled journey.
+He drove with Einstein on his trip back to Puerto Armuelles.

 What was this trip really about?

-Why would the Einsteins drive through the rain for about an hour on rough pot holed roads to see a banana plantation?
+Why would the Einsteins be driven through the rain for about an hour on a narrow gauge railway to see a banana plantation?

 We still do not have a definitive answer for that.

 Hank Blair was head of the United Fruit Company in Panama at that time.
 He was reportedly also a Freemason.
 Until the 1960's a Masonic lodge existed close to Blair house.
 However, This reporter has learned from his friends in the CRAFT, that Einstein was NOT a mason.

 Einstein was definitely involved in setting up a 'underground" railway for German Jewish intellectuals and musicians fleeing Nazi persecution.

 The United Fruit Company did have passengers on their empty returning banana boats from Europe and there is evidence that these were used by Jewish families escaping persecution.
 (See story on "Sixty Year Embrace.")

 This turned out to be the last voyage of the Oakland as it appears it was scrapped in California after this voyage.